-Unlike the fictitious unicorn, however, the Mriya Antonov An-225 does exist in reality, but how a plane so massive can actually lift off the ground and maintain flight seems somewhat beyond comprehension.
-After all the cargo hold of the Mriya Antonov An-225 extends an impressive 140 feet in length and although it was designed to haul the Soviet space plane the OK-1K1 Buran, it also at one time successfully transported a whopping 253.8 tons earning the Mriya Antonov An-225 a number of world records in aviation as well as mention in the Guinness Book of World Records.
+Unlike the fictitious unicorn, the Mriya Antonov An-225 does exist in reality, but how a plane so massive can lift off the ground and maintain flight seems somewhat beyond comprehension.
+After all the cargo hold of the Mriya Antonov An-225 extends an impressive 140 feet in length and although it was designed to haul the Soviet space plane the OK-1K1 Buran, it also at one time successfully transported a whopping 253.8 tons earning the Mriya Antonov An-225 several world records in aviation as well as mention in the Guinness Book of World Records.

 At the time of its inception, the Mriya Antonov An-225 was an enlarged variation of a previous successful counterpart, the Antonov An-124 Ruslan.
 With mission objectives similar in nature to that of the United States’ Shuttle Carrier and developed to supplant the Myasishchev VM-T strategic airlift aircraft, the Mriya Antonov An-225’s intents were two-fold.
 To securely transport the Soviet rocket Energia’s boosters and to move the Buran’s orbiters for the Soviet space program.

 A single Mriya Antonov An-225 was completed and took off on its initial flight in 1988.
 The mammoth-sized aircraft was later on display at an air show in Paris in 1989 and then was introduced to the public further at Farnborough the following year.
-After successfully executing a number of missions for the Soviet military, the Mriya Antonov An-225 was put in a holding pattern or state of suspension for 8 years prior to being commercially reintegrated into the aviation industry by Antonov Airlines in the transport of oversized air cargo.
+After successfully executing several missions for the Soviet military, the Mriya Antonov An-225 was put in a holding pattern or state of suspension for 8 years before being commercially reintegrated into the aviation industry by Antonov Airlines in the transport of oversized air cargo.